web3password/web3password-protocol/Web3Password-Security-Whitepaper.md

 ## Thanks
 > We thank Bitcoin community, like Marek Palatinus, Pavol Rusnak, Aaron Voisine, Sean Bowe, these great algorithm engineers, security engineers and cryptography engineers for bringing us such a powerful technology as Mnemonic Phrase.
-Based on Mnemonic Phrase, we have the opportunity to bring the security of products like Web3Password to the top of human society.
+Based on Mnemonic Phrase, we have the opportunity to bring the security of products like Web3Password to the top of human.
 Hats off to them!